E2S2: Encoding-Enhanced Sequence-to-Sequence Pretraining for Language Understanding and Generation: Related Works

-As aforementioned above, our work aim at integrating more self-supervised information into the training of encoder.
-Specifically, in addition to the generative SSL (text infilling) on the decoder side, our approach involves enriching the semantic and linguistical knowledge of encoder by adding extra SSL supervision in a \textit{local-to-global} manner, i.e., locally detecting the shuffle/random token (denoising objective) and globally learning better sentence representations (contrastive objective).
+As aforementioned above, our work aims to integrate more self-supervised information into the encoder training.
+Specifically, in addition to the generative SSL (text infilling) on the decoder side, our approach involves enriching the semantic and linguistical knowledge of encoder by adding extra SSL supervision in a \textit{local-to-global} manner, \textit{i.e.}, locally detecting the shuffle/random token (\textit{i.e.}, denoising objective) and globally learning better sentence representations (\textit{i.e.}, contrastive objective).